matrix-org/synapse/docs/development/url_previews.md

       2. Generates an Open Graph response based on image properties.
    5. If the media is HTML:
       1. Decodes the HTML via the stored file.
+      2. If a JSON oEmbed URL was found in the HTML:
-      2. Generates an Open Graph response from the HTML.
+         1. Convert the oEmbed response to an Open Graph response.
-      3. If an image exists in the Open Graph response:
+         2. If a thumbnail or image is in the oEmbed response:
             1. Downloads the URL and stores it into a file via the media storage provider and saves the local media metadata.
             2. Generates thumbnails.
             3. Updates the Open Graph response based on image properties.
-   6. If the media is JSON and an oEmbed URL was found:
-      1. Convert the oEmbed response to an Open Graph response.
+         3. If the oEmbed type is video but no video is provided, abort oEmbed parsing and fall back to Open Graph
+      3. Generates an Open Graph response from the HTML.
-      2. If a thumbnail or image is in the oEmbed response:
+      4. If an image exists in the Open Graph response:
          1. Downloads the URL and stores it into a file via the media storage provider and saves the local media metadata.
          2. Generates thumbnails.
          3. Updates the Open Graph response based on image properties.
+   6. If the media is JSON and an oEmbed URL was found:
+      1. Parse it as described in 3.5.2
    7. Stores the result in the database cache.
 4. Returns the result.